by Dr. Lori Verderame

 While good quality ornamental carvings of ducks are popular for decorators and others, the serious or purist collectors look for used duck decoys showing years of field wear.

-Some of the master carvers of duck decoys such as Ben Schmidt, Joe Lincoln, Walter Ruppel, Adam Anger, Addie Nichol, Alain MacDonald, Albert Laing, Art Chilton, Babe Strubinger, Bert Graves, Reagan Bob Kerr, Bert Lang, Damos, Bill Enright, Bill Goenne, Barney Crandell and Shang Wheeler were craftsmen who hunted and came to understand the foul that they hunted.
+Some of the master carvers of duck decoys such as Ben Schmidt, Joe Lincoln, Walter Ruppel, Adam Anger, Addie Nichol, Alain MacDonald, Albert Laing, Art Chilton, Babe Strubinger, Bert Graves, Reagan Bob Kerr, Bert Lang, Damos, Bill Enright, Bill Goenne, Barney Crandell and Shang Wheeler were craftsmen who hunted and came to understand the fowl that they hunted.
 Their carved duck decoys were made based on their keen understanding of the animal.

 The Migratory Bird Treaty of 1918 put an end to market hunting however the real carvers/hunters learned the behaviors of these animals and translated those behaviors into their decoy artistry.